Movatterモバイル変換

 The flag of a fighting unit in the War for Independence

-With theTreaty of Karlowitz in 1699, theOttoman Empire renounced almost all of its claims to some ofits territories, which were conquered from the medieval Kingdom of Hungary after 1526.
-The nobility was against Habsburg rule because the lands formerly taken away from them by the Ottomans were returned only to those who could prove their right to own the property and could pay 10% of its worth to the Habsburgs.
-If they failed to do so, the property went to creditors of the Empire.
-The peasant class turned against the Empire because of the hardships the long wars brought upon them.
-In 1697 an anti-Habsburg uprising inTokaj was suppressed.
-However, relations between the court and the nobility were deteriorating, and the new Habsburg rulers treated the peasants so poorly that eventually some people wished for a return to Turkish rule.[1]
+At theTreaty of Karlowitz in 1699, theOttoman Empire renounced almost all of its claims to some ofits Hungarian territories, which had been conquered from the medieval Kingdom of Hungary after 1526.
+The nobility was against Habsburg rule because the lands that had been taken away from them by the Ottomans were returned only to those who could both prove their right to own the properties and pay 10% of their worth to the Habsburgs.
+If they failed to do so, the property went to the empire's creditors.
+The peasants turned against the empire because of the hardships that the long wars had brought upon them.
+In 1697, an anti-Habsburg uprising inTokaj was suppressed.
+However, relations between the court and the nobility were deteriorating, and the new Habsburg rulers treated the peasants so poorly that eventually, some people wished for a return to Ottoman rule.[1]

 Uprising